 Priya SilversteinPhD student

-The role of ostensive and referential cues in infant object memory
+The effect of ostensive-referential cues on infant memory

 I use eye-tracking with 9-month-olds to investigate infant attention to communicative and non-communicative scenes.
 This paper has been accepted at Infant Behavior and Development for a special issue on 'Replication, Collaboration, and Best Practices in Infancy Research' and can be found here: https://www.sciencedirect.com/science/article/pii/S0163638318301474

 The effect of ostensive-referential cues on infant attention

 I use eye-tracking with 6- to 18-month-olds to investigate infant gaze-following ability.
 This research is currently in progress, and the project can be found here: https://osf.io/fqp8z/

 The effect of ostensive cues on information transmission

 I use behavioural methods with 2-year-olds to investigate which information they choose to transmit to a naive adult, based on whether they have learnt these actions with or without ostensive cues.

 Gesture differences when talking about defeat and victory